Stass Paraskos

+Stass Paraskos (Στας Παράσκος; 17 March 1933 – 4 March 2014) was a British-Cypriot painter, sculptor, and writer.
+Born and raised in Cyprus, he spent much of his life working and teaching in England, where he famously became embroiled in a 1966 obscenity trial, before returning to Cyprus to open the island's first school of art.

 Early life

-Paraskos was born in Anaphotia, a village near the city of Larnaca, Cyprus in 1933, the second of six sons of an impoverished peasant farmer.
-He went to England in 1953, working first as a pot washer and waiter in the ABC Tearoom in London's Tottenham Court Road, and then moving to the city of Leeds, in the north of England to become a cook in his brother's newly opened Greek restaurant.
-The restaurant became a popular haunt of the local art students who encouraged Paraskos to enrol for classes at Leeds College of Art (later Leeds Arts University).
-Despite not having the usual entry qualifications to start a college course, Paraskos was spotted by the college's inspirational Head of Fine Art, Harry Thubron, who allowed Paraskos to enrol without the usual entry requirements.
-There he became close friends with artists such as Dennis Creffield, Terry Frost and Wilhelmina Barns-Graham, with Frost and Barns-Graham persuading Paraskos to move to St Ives in Cornwall in 1959.
-In St Ives Paraskos shared a studio with Barns-Graham until he returned to Leeds in 1961 and began teaching at Leeds College of Art.
+Paraskos was born in Anaphotia on 17 March 1933, the second of six sons of an impoverished peasant farmer.
+He went to England in 1953, working first as a pot washer and waiter at the ABC Tearoom in London's Tottenham Court Road, then moving to Leeds to become a cook at his brother's Greek restaurant.
+The restaurant became a popular haunt of local art students who encouraged Paraskos to enrol for classes at Leeds College of Art (later Leeds Arts University).
+Despite not having the usual entry qualifications to start a college course, he was spotted by the college's Head of Fine Art Harry Thubron, who allowed Paraskos to enrol without the usual requirements.
+He became close friends with artists such as Dennis Creffield, Terry Frost, and Wilhelmina Barns-Graham, with the latter two persuading him to move to St Ives in 1959.
+He shared a studio apartment in St Ives with Barns-Graham until he returned to Leeds in 1961 to teach at Leeds Arts University.

+In Leeds in 1957 he married Winifred Mary Pepper (1936-2025), with whom he had five children, including the artist Margaret Paraskos.